spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 ---
 title: "Add Backup Location using Static Credentials"
 metaTitle: "Add Backup Location using Static Credentials"
-metaDescription: "Learn how to add a backup location in Palette.
-Adding a backup location is a standard step whether you want to create a cluster backup or a workspace backup."
+metaDescription: "Learn how to add a backup location in Palette using static access credentials."
 hideToC: false
 fullWidth: false
 ---